holy-geek/url-redirector/README.md

 For example, replace the URLs in js/urls.js with your own.
 That's it!

-The user is then automatically and randomly redirected to one of the URLs when the user visits index.html.
-If the user decides to close and reopen the browser, the user is redirected to a different URL in the list, unless you replace <code>redirector.js</code> with <code>redirector-w-cookie.js</code>, in which case they are  redirected to the same URL since a cookie is saved in the web browser.
+The user is then automatically and randomly redirected to one of the URLs when the user visits <code>index.html</code>.
+If the user decides to close and reopen the browser, the user is redirected to a different URL in the list, unless you replace <code>redirector.js</code> with <code>redirector-w-cookie.js</code> in line 7 of <code>index.html</code>, in which case they are  redirected to the same URL since a cookie is saved in the web browser.

 ## Contact